rezapaya/Guasa/README.md

  3. Clone or download a copy of [Guasa](https://github.com/aesedepece/Guasa).
  5. (If you put it in the web server) access with your favourite browser (not MSIE, please) to the proper URL, i.e.: `http://localhost/Guasa/index.htm` or `http://example.com/Guasa/index.htm`.
  6. (If you put it wherever in a PC) just open `index.htm` with Mozilla Firefox (most browsers don't allow some HTML5 features to be runned locally but FF does).
  7. Fill in the login form.
 "WhatsAPI URL" is the URL for WhatsAPI server, i.e.: `http://localhost/WhatsAPI/server.php` or `http://example.com/WhatsAPI/server.php`.
+"IMEI" is the actual IMEI belonging to the phone you registered your WA account with.
  8. That's all.
 Enjoy!

 ## Credits